 ImGui

-Using the ImGui integration plugin and cubos::
+Using the ImGui integration plugin and the DataInspector resource.

 The ImGui plugin allows you to integrate the Dear ImGui library with Cubos, making it quick, straightforward, and effortless to create user interfaces and interactive debugging tools within your applications.